BeagleBoom/DevicePortal/README.md

 Make sure your configured ports are available.
 To check, if the Device Portal is running, just open http://localhost:9000/ (9000 is your configured webPort)

-# BeagleBoom Authentification Process
+# BeagleBoom Device Portal API Endpoints
-## TLS Handshake